shpml/fundamentals/06_chapter/07_exercise.md

 Now things are starting to heat up!
 We'll be taking a short break from our contacts book to get some practice iterating over arrays.

-Instructions

-1. Open a new session in [repl.it](https://repl.it/).
-2. Write the code to perform the actions listed below, using repl.it's editor window.
-3. Click 'play' to run the code.
-4. Call each function from the console window.
-Try using different parameters to make sure they're working properly.

 ### Let's get started!

+Open a new session in [repl.it](https://repl.it/) and start performing the actions listed below using repl.it's editor window.
+You'll want to click 'play' to run the code.
+Also try to call each function from the console window using different parameters to make sure they're working properly!

 #### Part 1